renlin-code/mock-shop-api/README.md

 # Mock Shop API

 Mock Shop API is an API service for a fake online shop.
-It allows you to create a catalog for products and product categories.
+It allows you to create a catalog for products and categories.
 It also has authorization for customers where they can place orders and view their purchase history.

 ![project banner](https://imgur.com/Hp4xbzI.png)